-The underlying steps (i.e., steps 2.1 through 2.5) are executed largely consistent with the treatment afforded in the full-power fire PRA.
-The most significant difference is that the review compares the fire safe shutdown analysis to the plant risk model developed for the internal events LPSD PRA rather than the treatment provided in the internal events full-The reconciliation effort in steps 2.1 through 2.4 compares the fire safe power PRA. shutdown analysis to the internal events LPSD PRA rather than to the internal events full-When reconciling system or equipment differences due to end-state power PRA. and mission considerations, the fire safe shutdown analysis will likely not deal at all with various POSs associated with the LPSD fire PRA.
+The underlying steps (i.e., steps 2.1 through 2.5) are executed largely consistent with the treatment afforded in the at-power fire PRA.
+The most significant difference is that the review compares the fire safe shutdown analysis to the plant risk model developed for the internal events LPSD PRA rather than the treatment provided in the internal events at-power PRA.
+The reconciliation effort in steps 2.1 through 2.4 compares the fire safe shutdown analysis to the internal events LPSD PRA rather than to the internal events at-power PRA.
+When reconciling system or equipment differences due to end-state and mission considerations, the fire safe shutdown analysis will likely not deal at all with various POSs associated with the LPSD fire PRA.
 In particular, the fire safe shutdown analysis will typically not address any aspects of plant operations during refueling stages of a plant shutdown.
-When considering specific review of manual actions, the reconciliation effort should compare the fire safe shutdown analysis to the internal events LPSD PRA rather than to the internal events full-power PRA.
+When considering specific review of manual actions, the reconciliation effort should compare the fire safe shutdown analysis to the internal events at-power the fire safe shutdown.

+PRA.
 Also, with respect to manual actions to be credited in the LPSD fire PRA, considerations should include both the need to achieve and maintain safe shutdown (e.g., given an automatic or manual trip from a low-power POS) and the need to maintain safe and stable conditions during other non-power POSs (e.g., refueling evolutions).